MA EPHT All Inclusive glossary

 Lead – A naturally occurring bluish-gray metal found in small amounts in the earth’s crust.
 Lead can be found in all parts of our environment.
 Much of it comes from human activities including burning fossil fuels, mining, and manufacturing.
 In the past, lead was used as an additive in gasoline and paint, however this practice has been discontinued in the United States.

-Lead Poisoning – According to the Massachusetts Lead Law, lead poisoning occurs in a child when the concentration of lead in whole venous blood is 25 micrograms per deciliter (µg/dL) or greater..
-Lead poisoning is caused by swallowing or breathing lead and is especially dangerous for young children.
-Lead poisoning can cause permanent damage to the brain, kidneys and nervous system and lead to learning and behavioral problems.
+Lead Poisoning – According to the Massachusetts Lead Law, lead poisoning occurs in a child when the concentration of lead in their whole venous blood is 10 micrograms per deciliter (µg/dL) or greater.
+Lead exposure is caused by swallowing or breathing lead and is especially dangerous for young children.
+Lead exposure can cause permanent damage to the brain, kidneys and nervous system and lead to learning and behavioral problems.
 For surveillance purposes, the EPHT prevalence measure of blood lead levels ≥10 µg/dL includes a small number of children with confirmed capillary tests (two capillary tests ≥10 µg/dL drawn within 12 weeks of each other), though these children do not meet the legal definition of lead poisoning.

 Limb Deficiency, Upper (arms) / Lower (legs) – Congenital absence of a portion or entire limb.
 Types include transverse (resembling an amputation), longitudinal (missing ray i.e. missing finger or toe and its related metacarpal or metatarsal bone) and intercalary (missing bone in-between).